- Trends in Mobile UX design 2023

 3. Provide Backup To Customer’s Feedback

-The term app navigation means how the user is able to navigate his way throughout the app.
-The navigation of a mobile app must be user-friendly.
-The app must provide the necessary instructions and directions for navigation.
-The features of the app must be well designed.
+In mobile applications, navigation means whether the user is able to navigate his way through the app, conveniently or not.
+The navigation of a mobile app must be decipherable by demographics of all ages.
+One must also ensure that the application is accompanied with the necessary instructions and directions for navigation.
+The features of the app must be well listed and understandable.
 Some of the practical recommendations for clear navigation include:

 - Make the user familiar with their current location